DOI-USGS/ds-pipelines-3-course/README.md

-# Learning Lab Boilerplate
+# Many-task pipelines

-This repository is a boilerplate for creating [Learning Lab courses](https://lab.github.com/docs/).
+This repository contains the messages and actions for a course on USGS Data Science data pipelines that contain many similar tasks.